1) What is your cancellation policy?

-2. BY MAIL-You can print a copy of any camp's Paper Registration Form from the Registration Information page of our website, complete the form and then mail it, along with your check or money order, to the address included on the form.
-(Checks payable to TPSC)
+- BY MAIL- Print a copy of our Paper Registration Form from the Forms page of our website, complete the form and then mail it, along with your check or money order, to the address included on the form.
+(Checks payable to Total Performance Sports Camps, LLC)

-3) Are camps open to boys and girls of all ages?
+3) Are the camps open to boys and girls of all ages?

 4) Do I have to pay the full camp tuition at the time of registration?

-Secretary (740-398-6403), who will assist you with the online process so that you can bypass the required credit card payment and mail a check at a later date.
-If paying with a check, your camp spot will not be reserved until your check is received.
+If you are paying by check, call camp administrator, Anne, (740-398-4464) who will assist you with bypassing the required credit card payment during registration.
+Please note that your child’s camp spot will not be reserved until your $250 deposit check is received.
 If you are submitting a paper application, you must mail a check for the $250 deposit amount or the full tuition amount with your application.

 6) Do you have any discounts?

 8) The minimum age to attend is 10 years old.
-Can you make an exception for my 9-year to
+Can you make an exception for my 9-year old to attend?

 1) What is your policy for handling my child’s medications?